rolspace/www.rolandoramos.tech/_posts/2015-07-12-override-the-ienumerable-mapper-in-glass-mapper-4-0.markdown

 }
 {% endhighlight %}

-There are three methods that need to be overridden in order to properly implement our custom *IEnumerable\<T\>* type mapper:
+There are three methods that need to be overridden in order to properly implement our custom `IEnumerable<T>` type mapper:

-* GetFieldValue: this method will obtain the field's value in raw format and convert each of the referenced items to the generic type used in the *IEnumerable\<T\>*.
+* *GetFieldValue*: this method will get the field's value in raw format and convert each of the referenced items to the generic type used in the `IEnumerable<T>`.
-* SetFieldValue: as the name implies, this method will take the value of the *IEnumerable\<T\>* instance and store it in the field.
+* *SetFieldValue*: this method will take the value of the `IEnumerable<T>` instance and store it in the field.
-* CanHandle: this method defines a condition to determine if the custom mapper can be used.
-In our scenario there is one rule only, apply the custom mapper if the configuration parameter is of type *CustomIEnumerableConfiguration*.
+* *CanHandle*: defines a condition to determine if the custom mapper can be used.
+In our scenario there is one rule only, apply the custom mapper if the configuration parameter is of type `CustomIEnumerableConfiguration`.

-Once this is all completed, it is possible to include this type mapper in the *CreateResolverMethod* of the *GlassMapperScCustom* class:
+Once this is all completed, it is possible to include this type mapper in the CreateResolverMethod of the `GlassMapperScCustom` class:

 {% highlight c# %}
 public static IDependencyResolver CreateResolver()